Guide

 Missing insurance or qualification details

 These are often mandatory requirements.
-If you do not include your insurance details and licence numbers, your submission may be excluded automatically.
-No review, no second chances.
+If you do not include required insurance details and licence numbers, your submission may be excluded before detailed evaluation.

 5